shaoservicenow/sapmodernizationlab/guidebook.md

 1. Click on **Journal Entry**

 1. On the Variable Set, you should now see more related lists below.

+    > **NOTE:** It is important you follow the next few steps accurately, if not there might be some problems in the later part of this lab.

 1. Under **Variables**, click **New**